-As the social and personal stigmas about depression have diminished significantly in recent decades, the rate of reported diagnosis has risen.
+As the social and personal stigmas about depression and anxiety have diminished significantly in recent decades, the rate of reported diagnosis has risen.
 Predictably, the development of drugs aimed at alleviating depression and disorders related to depression (for example, ADHD) has become a kind of Holy Grail for pharmaceutical companies.

 To give a better idea of the proliferation of antidepressants, Xanax—consistently ranked as the top-selling anti-anxiety medication in the world—was prescribed nearly 50 million times in 2011 alone.1 All of these drugs have some sort of side effects, ranging from minor nausea to impotence and more.
 You’ve probably heard that never-ending patter in TV commercial or seen that long lists in the small print of magazine ads ticking off potential side effects.
 But side effects are typically listed according to symptoms (for example, joint pain or swelling) rather than root causes (for example, lowered magnesium levels).
 Research into all of the ways these root causes can affect overall health tends to lag behind research into how a drug positively affects the depressed person’s brain.